 Lyneer derives its revenues from two service lines: temporary placement services and permanent placement and other services.
 Revenues are recognized when promised goods or services are delivered to customers in an amount that reflects the consideration with which Lyneer expects to be entitled in exchange for those goods or services.
-To determine revenue recognition for arrangements that an entity determines are within the scope of ASC Topic 606 - "Revenue From Contracts with Customers" ("ASC 606"), Lyneer performs the following five steps: (i) it identifies the contracts with a customer; (ii) it identifies the performance obligations in the contract; (iii) it determines the transaction price; (iv) it allocates the transaction price to the performance obligations in the contract; and (v) it recognizes revenue when (or as) Lyneer satisfies a performance obligation.
+To determine revenue recognition for arrangements that an entity determines are within the scope of ASC Topic 606 - "Revenue From Contracts with Customers" ("ASC 606"), Lyneer performs the following five steps: (i) it identifies the contracts with a customer; (ii) it identifies the performance obligations in the contract; (iii) it determines the transaction price; (iv) it allocates the transaction price to the performance obligation.